 Pumpkin seed tofu

-If you enjoy the versatility of tofu but can't eat soy, a new product called Pumfu, made simply from organic pumpkin seeds and filtered water, can fill the gap.
-A four ounce portion provides 17 grams of plant protein, 28 grams of healthful fat, 6 grams of carb with 5 as fiber (1 gram of carb), along with 30% of the daily target for iron.
+If you enjoy the versatility of tofu but can’t eat soy, a new product called Pumfu, made simply from organic pumpkin seeds and filtered water, can fill the gap.
+A four-ounce portion provides 17 grams of plant protein, 28 grams of healthful fat, 6 grams of carb with 5 as fiber (1 gram of carb), along with 30 percent of the daily target for iron.

 Hemp-derived products like cannabidiol (CBD) and edible cannabis are incredibly trendy at the moment.
 Edibles contain tetrahydrocannabinol, or THC, the main psychoactive ingredient in marijuana.
-However, according to the FDA, hemp seed-derived ingredients contain only trace amounts of CBD and THC, which the seeds may pick up during harvesting and processing when they are in contact with other parts of the plant (meaning you can't get high from eating hemp seeds).
-Plus, check out the super seeds you should be eating.
+However, according to the FDA, hemp seed-derived ingredients contain only trace amounts of CBD and THC, which the seeds may pick up during harvesting and processing when they are in contact with other parts of the plant (meaning you can’t get high from eating hemp seeds).
+Plus, it’s one of the super seeds you should be eating.

 Tip: What the seeds do provide however is protein.
-A three tablespoon serving of Nutiva contains 10 grams of protein, in addition to 50% of the daily goal for magnesium and phosphorus, 25% for zinc, and 15% for iron.
+A three-tablespoon serving of Nutiva contains 10 grams of protein, in addition to 50 percent of the daily goal for magnesium and phosphorus, 25 percent for zinc, and 15 percent for iron.
 Like sunflower seeds, hemp seeds can be combined with other plant foods to create protein-rich plant-based meals.
-Sprinkle them onto salads, tacos, pasta dishes, and stir fries, or add them into lentil or bean based meatballs and burgers.
+Sprinkle them onto salads, tacos, pasta dishes, and stir-fries, or add them into lentil or bean-based meatballs and burgers.
 Hemp seeds can also be incorporated into snacks, like energy balls and smoothies.

 Sprouted sunflower seeds

 While peanuts and tree nuts, like almonds, walnuts, pistachios, and cashews, are common allergens, seeds are not, which makes them a good whole-food, plant-based protein option.
-Of the bunch, which includes sesame and chia seeds, sprouted sunflower seeds are among the most protein rich and versatile per serving.
-A quarter cup portion of Go Raw provides 6 grams of protein, in addition to 70% of the daily target for immune-supporting vitamin E, and at least 10% of the daily goal for vitamin B6, folate, phosphorus, magnesium, zinc, selenium, copper, and manganese.
+Of the bunch, which includes sesame and chia seeds, sprouted sunflower seeds are among the most protein-rich and versatile per serving.
+A quarter cup portion of Go Raw provides 6 grams of protein, in addition to 70 percent of the daily target for immune-supporting vitamin E, and at least 10 percent of the daily goal for vitamin B6, folate, phosphorus, magnesium, zinc, selenium, copper, and manganese.

 Tip: Nibble on seeds in place of an animal-based snack like jerky.
-Or use seeds as a garnish, to add crunch and further boost the protein content of plant-based dishes like salads, tacos, stir fries, and chili.
+Or use seeds as a garnish, to add crunch and further boost the protein content of plant-based foods and dishes like salads, tacos, stir-fries, and chili.

 Next, read about the meat substitutes this nutritionist loves.